 Offering the option to read .epub files (which is for open-source books) the users can now read ebooks from another source without any problems like it was bought from Barnes and Noble.

-With such great features offered on the Nook devices, Barnes Noble surpassed its direct competitors like Amazon, Kobo, or Rakuten.
+With such great features offered on the devices, Barnes Noble surpassed its direct competitors like Amazon, Kobo, or Rakuten.
 But will this be enough?

 Kindle Paperwhite Features